Gris87/ngos/docs/0. Intro/4. How to build/README.md

     run-release      - Build the source code in release mode and run kernel on the VM run-test-debug   - Build the source code in debug mode with the tests included and run kernel on the VM.
-Preferable target for development run-test-release - Build the source code in release mode with the tests included and run kernel on the VM run-vm           - Run kernel on the VM (QEMU by default) run-qemu-kvm     - Run kernel on the QEMU-KVM VM run-qemu         - Run kernel on the QEMU VM run-vbox         - Run kernel on the VirtualBox VM
+Preferable target for development run-test-release - Build the source code in release mode with the tests included and run kernel on the VM run-vm           - Run kernel on the VM (QEMU-KVM by default) run-qemu-kvm     - Run kernel on the QEMU-KVM VM run-qemu         - Run kernel on the QEMU VM run-vbox         - Run kernel on the VirtualBox VM